Cray-HPE/docs-csm/operations/power_management/Prepare_the_System_for_Power_Off.md

     1. For PBS Professional, see the `qstat` and `qmgr` man pages.

-       Below is an example to list the available queues, disable a specific queue named `workq`, and check that the queue has been disabled:
+       The following is an example to list the available queues, disable a specific queue named `workq`, and check that the queue has been disabled:

        ```bash